By Wendy C. Brooks, DVM, DipABVP

 There are two basic forms of Toxoplasma organism: the oocyst, which is shed in cat feces, and the Toxoplasma tissue stages, which live in the flesh of such food animals as hogs and lambs.
 A person who inadvertently eats either of these forms of Toxoplasma is liable to become infected.
 Raw goat’s milk is also an important source of infection.

 When might one inadvertently consume an oocyst?
 Usually by putting a contaminated hand or finger in one's mouth.
 Where would a hand get contaminated?
 Changing a litter box used by an actively infected cat, gardening or handling soil contaminated by the feces of an actively infected cat, or touching cat feces that is at least a day or two old.
-A cat must be in an active stage of infection to transmit the infection to you.
+A cat must be in an active stage of infection to transmit the infection.
+Once the infection is no longer fresh, the organism goes dormant in tissues and is no longer shed in the cat’s feces.

 When might one inadvertently consume a Toxoplasma tissue stage?
-Tasting meat while it is cooking, eating under cooked meat, handling raw meat and getting tissue in your mouth accidentally, eating food prepared on a cutting board contaminated with raw meat.
+Tasting meat while it is cooking, eating undercooked meat, handling raw meat and accidentally getting it in your mouth, eating food prepared on a cutting board contaminated with raw meat.

-Washing your hands regularly, wearing gloves while gardening, and having someone else change the litter box can eliminate infection.
+Washing your hands regularly, wearing gloves while gardening, and having someone else change the litter box can eliminate the possibility of infection.
 Most people are infected by eating under-cooked meats.

 If my Cat has an Active Toxoplasma Infection, Won't he be Obviously Sick?